-Students failing to satisfy the minimum requirement of passing all failed units and successfully progressing after a repeat period of study, will be considered as academic failure leading to course termination, and will be required to withdraw with Student Loan Denied status.

-The student and the School may develop an academic plan that will allow the student to meet the SAP standards by a specific point in time.
-If the student needs more than a single payment period to return to a good SAP standing, the student can continue to receive FSA as long as he/she follows the academic plan.
+- considered as academic failure leading to course termination, and will be required to withdraw with Student Loan Denied status. - 7.4.
+The student and the College may develop an academic plan that will allow the student to meet the SAP standards by a specific point in time.
+If the student needs more than a single payment period to return to a good SAP standing, the student can continue to receive FSA as long as they adhere to the academic plan. - 7.5.
 A student on an academic plan will have modified SAP requirements for the duration of the plan.
-If the student fails to meet the terms of the academic plan, the student is not eligible for federal financial aid.
+If the student fails to meet the terms of the academic plan, the student is not eligible for federal financial aid. - 7.6.
 SAP will continue to be checked at the end of each payment period while the student is on an academic plan until the student is again making SAP.